 Under legislation enacted in 2017, informally titled the Tax Cuts and Jobs Act (the "Tax Act"), federal net operating losses ("NOLs") incurred in taxable years ending after December 31, 2017, may be carried forward indefinitely, but the deductibility of federal NOLs generated in tax years beginning before December 31, 2017, is limited.
 It is uncertain if and to what extent various states will conform to the Tax Act.
-In addition, under Sections 382 and 383 of the Internal Revenue Code of 1986, as amended (the "Code"), and corresponding provisions of state law, a corporation that undergoes an "ownership change" (generally defined as a greater than 50% change, by value, in its equity ownership over a three-year period) is subject to limitations on its ability to utilize its pre-ownership change NOL carryforwards to offset post-ownership change income may be limited.
-Such limitations may cause a portion of our NOL carryforwards to expire before we are able to utilize them.
+In addition, under Sections 382 and 383 of the Internal Revenue Code of 1986, as amended (the "Code"), and corresponding provisions of state law, a corporation that undergoes an "ownership change" (generally defined as a greater than 50% change, by value, in its equity ownership over a three-year period) is subject to limitations on its ability to utilize its pre-ownership change NOL carryforwards to offset post-ownership change income.
+We may in the future experience ownership changes, and thus, our ability to utilize pre-ownership change NOL carryforwards to expire before we are able to utilize them.
 In addition, at the state level, there may be periods during which the use of NOL carryforwards is suspended or otherwise limited, which could accelerate or permanently increase state taxes owed.